efabless/caravel_mpw-one/doc/quick-start.rst

    cd openlane
    make user_proj

 This will run your design throught the OpenLANE workflow and if successfull produce a ``.gds`` file of your project.
 The subdirectory ``runs/user_proj`` will be created in your designs folder, which contains the results of the run.
-The following result files are important:
+The following result files in ``runs/user_proj/`` are important:

 * ``user_proj/runs/user_proj/reports/final_summary_report.csv``: Contains the results of the run including violations
 * ``user_proj/runs/user_proj/results/magic/user_proj.lef``